gdsge/gdsge.github.io/_sources/index.rst.txt

    <a href="https://www.sciencedirect.com/science/article/pii/S1094202523000017" target="_blank">Cao, Luo, and Nie (2023)</a>

-The toolbox source code can be found at: https://github.com/gdsge/gdsge, where you can download the most up-to-date version, find detailed instructions for setting up the compiler, and submit issues.
+The toolbox source code can be found at: https://github.com/gdsge/gdsge, where you can download the latest version of the toolbox, find detailed instructions for setting up the compiler, and submit issues.

 Examples and documentation of the toolbox are provided below.